Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Yaoundé as of 2026?

-As of early 2026, there are no official minimum-stay rules or maximum nights-per-year caps for Airbnb rentals in Yaoundé.
+As of early 2026, we found no citywide minimum-stay rule and no annual maximum nights-per-year cap for Airbnbs in Yaoundé.

 Do I have to live there, or can I Airbnb a secondary home in Yaoundé right now?